mpstmeclubmathematica/mpstmeclubmathematica.github.io/README.md

-# mpstmeclubmathematica.github.io
+# MPSTME Club Mathematica
-The official website for MPSTME Club Mathematica.
+Hello, math-nerds👋.
+This is the official website for MPSTME Club Mathematica.